praveenpuglia/shadow-dom-in-depth/README.md

     </slot>

     <style>
-        /* And that fallback can be styled from within the shadow DOM just like we do styles*/ slot[name="nobody-comes-here"] h1{
+        /*And that fallback can be styled from within the shadow DOM just like we do styles*/ slot[name="nobody-comes-here"] h1 {
             color: #bada55;
         }
     </style>